gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Error handling in case EdDSA public keys with invalid Y coordinate when the pairwise mode of Group OSCORE is supported.

 * Generalized proof-of-possession (PoP) for the joining node's private key; defined Diffie-Hellman based PoP for OSCORE groups using only the pairwise mode.

+* Proof-of-possession of the Group Manager's private key in the Joining Response.

 * Improved and simplified set of default values for counter signature parameters and ECDH algorithm parameters.